 Inside, you’ll find well-positioned pedals, supportive seats and a seven-inch touchscreen interface fitted to an upright dashboard.
 Features include Bluetooth, DAB and Apple Play.

 For an added cost you can also get personalised floor mats and contrasting leather trim on the already stylish front seats.
 If you wanted to, you could even buy a vehicle document folder made of carbon.
 Yes, you read that right.
 Carbon.

-And since the roof mechanism doesn’t affect the loading bay, the front and rear boot capacity will always stay the same.
+And since the roof mechanism doesn’t intrude into the boot space, the front and rear boot capacity will always stay the same.
 This means the Porsche 718 Boxster can hold way more than its competitors – not bad for a sports car.

 - Holds its value well

 - Excellent gearbox

 - Superior handling to many competitors

 - Costs more to run than some competitors

 Jaguar reinvented the sexy convertible with the F-Type, making the world wait decades between it’s predecessor the gorgeous E-Type.

 It was worth the wait, Jaguar have produced one of, if not the best looking convertibles of the last 20 years.